MeeXaSiK/GlobalStateMachine/README.md

 ## How to use

+1. Write using `using NTC.Global.StateMachine`

-1. Inherit script from `StateMachineUser` and override the methods you need
+2. Inherit script from `StateMachineUser` and override the methods you need

 ```csharp
     public class SendMessageOnWinAndLose : StateMachineUser